While Sydney has a lot to offer to both tourists and residents, it doesn’t hurt to sometimes escape the city and have a relaxing weekend getaway.

 To help you find inspiration for your next long weekend, we’ve selected 12 Sydney weekend getaways that we’re sure you will enjoy.

-In no particular order, here are 12 great destinations close to Sydney where you can spend a nice weekend away.
+In no particular order, here are 12 great destinations in NSW, all within driving distance from Sydney, where you can spend a nice weekend away.

 The Waterfall Way is a 185km scenic drive between Coffs harbour and Armidale, passing through New England and Dorrigo national parks, with numerous impressive waterfalls as the key attraction.